inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

 Let’s begin by adding our hazard layer to QGIS.
 It’s a raster model of an earthquake in Lembang.

-- Click the :guilabel:`Add Raster Layer` button.
+5. Click the :guilabel:`Add Raster Layer` button.

 .. image:: /static/training/beginner/qgis-inasafe/image281.*
    :align: center

-- Navigate to the :file:`../qgis/Bandung` folder and add **Lembang_Earthquake_Scenario.asc**.
+6. Navigate to the :file:`qgis/Bandung` folder and add :file:`Lembang_Earthquake_Scenario.asc`.
    This data is raster data (in ASCII format) which represents the magnitude of the earthquake.
    The layer will look like this:

 .. image:: /static/training/beginner/qgis-inasafe/image282.*
    :align: center

-Try to change the layer band into Singleband Pseudocolor until the layer look like this image below (refer to Modul 8, if you forgot how to do it!):
+7. Try to change the layer band into Singleband Pseudocolor so that the layer looks like the image below (refer to :ref:`module 8 <changing-raster-symbology>`, if you forgot how!):

 .. image:: /static/training/beginner/qgis-inasafe/image283.*
    :align: center